CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

     ![](media/06.png)

 ### Task 2: Explore speech to text in Speech Studio

+In this task, you will explore the speech-to-text feature in Speech Studio by uploading an audio file, which the service will transcribe in real time.
+You will download the Speech.zip file, extract it, and use the Real-time speech to text feature to transcribe audio into text, reviewing the output for accuracy.

 1. Copy the following link in the browser window of the VM  [**https://aka.ms/mslearn-speech-files**](https://aka.ms/mslearn-speech-files) to download **Speech.zip**.